-SOCI 498: Senior Seminar in Sociology Credits: 3 Letter Grade a professional presentation on an approved topic.
+SOCI 498: Senior Seminar in Sociology Credits: 3 Letter Grade

+Each student will engage in independent research, and write a scholarly paper, and give a professional presentation on an approved topic.
 The Senior Seminar is usually taken in either the Fall or Spring of the student's Senior year.
 Students register for this course upon approval of the academic advisor.
 Prerequisites: SOCI-201 and SOCI-302.